Ichmed/Thousndoor/Rules II/Public/10 Basic Rules/30 Taking an Action.md

 1. You describe what you are trying to accomplish and how you want to accomplish it
 2. You and the Game Master agree on which Skill you are going to be using to perform the action.
 3. The Game Master **secretly** decides the **Difficulty** of the Action based on your description in **Step 1**.
-4. You roll a number of six sided die equal Skill Level.
+4. You roll a number of six sided die equal to your Skill Level.
 5. You select a number of [Perks](10%20Perks), and [[Circumstances]] that will be beneficial in performing the Action, these are called your **Advantages**
 6. The Game Master selects a number of [Weaknesses](20%20Weakness) and [[Circumstances]] that will hinder you in performing the Action, these are called your **Disadvantages**
 7. Subtract the number of Disadvantages from the number of Advantages and choose that many dice **plus one**.